 - Stop your truck completely before getting off. - Lower the forks to the floor.
 Turn the truck off or push the Emergency Disconnect button. - Avoid parking on inclines.
-If you must park on an incline, chock the wheels to prevent the truck from moving.
+But if you must, block the wheels of your truck.

 Power Sources

 POWER SOURCES